 There are three effective layers of parallax scrolling to imbue a sense of depth, and the colours are more vibrant than you’d expect from a drab warehouse setting.

-Unfortunately any goodwill earnt thus far is rendered null and void by the awful protagonist sprite who neither looks or moves like Axel; he’s weedy, there’s no arrogant swagger and at no point does he indicate that running might be in his repertoire.
+Unfortunately, any goodwill earnt thus far is rendered null and void by the awful protagonist sprite who neither looks or moves like Axel; he’s weedy, there’s no arrogant swagger and at no point does he indicate that running might be in his repertoire.
 As such the scenario crawls at a snail’s pace, clearly anathema to a game and movie supposedly falling into the action category.

-Worse still, in the BBC Micro version you actually slide backwards as if stuck on a conveyor belt unless you continually haul yourself forwards!
+Worse still, in the BBC Micro version, you actually slide backwards as if stuck on a conveyor belt unless you continually haul yourself forwards!

 Collision detection and internal logic is equally poor.
 Bullets will sail straight through baddies and into your guts if they’re the ones on the safe end of the gun, yet there’s no reciprocation if you shoot through a dying perpetrator.
 Some you can shoot in the legs until the cows come home and they won’t incur an iota of damage until you adjust your stance and try again.
 Coupled with the similarly fickle aiming mechanic the episode is a lost cause.
 Very occasionally you’ll shoot in the direction you intend.
 If this occurs often enough it’s onto the next level.

 Level two’s premise revolves around the goons from the warehouse having managed to load three vans with arms and escape to the highway with us in “hot pursuit”.
-Accordingly the game now flips into polygonal driving mode, something akin to Hard Drivin’, in appearance at least.
+Accordingly, the game now flips into polygonal driving mode, something akin to Hard Drivin’, in appearance at least.

 Amiga to the left of us, DOS to the right, here I am stuck in the middle with you…

 Where it falls down, once again, is the controls.
 Mouse or joystick, steering is far too sensitive so you’ll soon find yourself careering off the road, where you have just nine seconds to correct your position before your windscreen cracks (?) and you lose a life.
-Easier said than done when Jenny’s dainty Mercedes decides it’s not compatible with neatly manicured grass and takes an eternity to maneuver itself back on track.
+Easier said than done when Jenny’s dainty Mercedes decides it’s not compatible with neatly manicured grass and takes an eternity to manoeuvre itself back on track.
 Considering her pristine, nippy sports car clearly isn’t up to job, I have to wonder how Axel’s “crappy blue Chevy Nova” would have handled the same course.

-While there’s also a high velocity truck chase in the movie, the way it transpires is nothing remotely like the game’s portrayal of it.
-Instead it’s Axel being pursued by the police as he clings death-defyingly to a dangling chain inside one of the vehicles.
-Detroit’s finest are under the impression he’s a criminal involved in an illegal deal, and Axel can’t put them straight because that would blow his cover… his under cover.
-When they’re caught red handed, the driver takes flight, fleeing the scene in the delivery truck Axel was negotiating inside, and he’s dragged along for the ride whether he likes it or not.
+While there’s also a high-velocity truck chase in the movie, the way it transpires is nothing remotely like the game’s portrayal of it.
+Instead, it’s Axel being pursued by the police as he clings death-defyingly to a dangling chain inside one of the vehicles.
+Detroit’s finest are under the impression he’s a criminal involved in an illegal deal, and Axel can’t put them straight because that would blow his cover… his undercover.
+When they’re caught red-handed, the driver takes flight, fleeing the scene in the delivery truck Axel was negotiating inside, and he’s dragged along for the ride whether he likes it or not.